-I-10 RECONSIDERATION
+I-10 RECONSIDERATION (Revised-4/24)

 After a decision has been announced in a personnel case, the departmental Chairperson may request a reconsideration of the decision.
 This course of action may be pursued only when there is new documentation relating to accomplishments already in place prior to the deadline for submission of materials (Red Binder I-2), or when the department can make a compelling argument that reviewing agencies neglected important features of the case.
 Evidence for the latter ground for reconsideration is most often provided by the candidate, based on the copy of non-confidential documents and the redacted copy of the confidential academic review records contained in the personnel review file received pursuant to APM 220-80-i.
-Chairpersons should avoid "routine" or "automatic" resubmission of requests for reconsideration.; and-reconsiderations may not be pursued to modify the original departmental recommendation.
-On the other hand, when a compelling argument for reversal of the original decision can be documented, the Chairperson should carefully present the evidence for reconsideration.
+Chairpersons should avoid "routine" or "automatic" resubmission of requests for reconsideration.7 and rReconsiderations may not be pursued to modify the original departmental recommendation.
+On the other hand, when a compelling argument for reconsideration.
 Reconsideration of a case must be requested and the review completed, prior to the submission of any subsequent personnel case.